Jarvis Christian University: 1920s

 In 1927, junior college courses were integrated into the curriculum.
 In 1928, the school incorporated as a college.

 1930s

 Senior College course offerings were introduced at Jarvis in 1937.
 The Emma B. Smith Building, used to house administration offices, was built in 1936 and is the only campus structure surviving from the Ervin presidency.

 In 1938, Peter Clarence Washington began his tenure as the second president of Jarvis Christian College.
 High school work was eliminated from the curriculum the same year.

-In 1939, the state of Texas granted a formal charter to Jarvis Christian College, later renamed Jarvis Christian University in 2022.
+In 1939, the state of Texas granted a formal charter to Jarvis Christian College.

 1940s

 John B. Eubanks became Executive Vice President of Jarvis in 1949 and is credited with introducing the general education program and helping the school earn recognition from the Southern Association of Colleges and Schools.
 This recognition came in 1950.

 1950s

-Eubanks became the fourth President of Jarvis Christian College in 1951.
+Eubanks became the fourth president of Jarvis Christian College in 1951.
 In 1953, Cleo Walter Blackburn became college president.